 Group policy is another important feature of Active Directory.
 With Group Policy, you can define policies for users and computers that Windows applies automatically to the user and/or computer.
 In the “Creating a Group Policy Object for user logon script” recipe, you create a simple GPO and observe applying that policy.

 Active Directory can make use of multiple DCs for both load balancing and fault tolerance.
-Such DCs must be synchronized whenever changed are made, and AD Replication performs that function.
+Such DCs must be synchronized whenever changes are made, and AD Replication performs that function.
 In “Managing AD replication” you examine tools to help you manage and troubleshoot replication.

-In the recipes “Reporting on AD computers”, and “Reporting on AD Users” you examine the AD to find details on computers that have not stared up or logged onto the domain.
+In the recipes “Reporting on AD computers”, and “Reporting on AD Users” you examine the AD to find details on computers that have not started up or logged onto the domain.
 You also look at user accounts for users who are members of special security groups (such as enterprise administrators).
 These two recipes help you to keep your AD free of stale objects or objects that could represent a security risk.

 Putting a user into a high privilege group is a practical approach to enabling users to perform administrative tasks.
 Doing so, however, can open up security issues by giving someone too much privilege.
 Just Enough Administration (JEA) is a mechanism that allows you to enable very fine-grained administration.
 You can allow a user to logon remotely but to perform a minimal set of actions.
 You could define a DNS Administrators group whose members can logon to a DNS server (such as you implemented on DC1) and manage DNS but nothing more.
 In “Implementing JEA”, you set up and deploy JEA.